SoftBank names Nikesh Arora president and Son's likely successor

 TOKYO Japan's SoftBank Corp unveiled a management reshuffle on Monday, appointing investments head Nikesh Arora as president and naming him as a potential successor to CEO Masayoshi Son, as the telecoms conglomerate steps up its overseas expansion.

 The move comes as Son and SoftBank are battling to make their 2013 acquisition of U.S. carrier Sprint Corp for more than $20 billion profitable.
-A sluggish Japanese economy is forcing the company to increasingly look overseas for growth.
+A sluggish Japanese economy, though, has forced the company to increasingly look overseas for growth.

 Announcing Arora's appointment at SoftBank's earnings conference, billionaire Son, who is relinquishing the president's post, said the former Google Inc executive was a "strong candidate" to lead the company in future.